diegomurillocorrea/about-me/README.md

 - 👋 Hi, I’m Diego Murillo
-- 👀 I’m interested in JavaScript, ES6, ReactJS, NodeJS, Fronten Developer, Backend Developer and Full Stack Developer.
+- 👀 I’m interested in JavaScript, ECMAScript, ReactJS, VueJS, NodeJS, Frontent, Backend and Full Stack Development.
-- 🌱 I’m currently learning the Web Development foundations with HTML5, CSS3 and JavaScript.
+- 🌱 I’m currently learning JavaScript, ReactJS, VueJS, HTML5, CSS3 and C++.
-- 💞️ I’m looking to collaborate on Little Frontend Projects.
+- 💞️ I’m looking to collaborate on Frontend Projects.
-- 📫 You can contact me on Facebook, Twitter, Instagram, Snapchat, Tik Tok and LinkedIn
+- 📫 You can contact me on Facebook, Twitter, Instagram, Snapchat, Tik Tok and LinkedIn.

 <!---
 diegomurillocorrea/diegomurillocorrea is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.